exercism/python/concepts/random/introduction.md

 Possible results from `randint()` _include_ the upper bound, so `randint(a, b)` is the same as using `randrange(a, b+1)`.

 ## `choice()` and `choices()`

 These two functions assume that you are starting from some [sequence][sequence-types], or other container.
 This will typically be a `list`, or with some limitations a `tuple` or a `set` (_a `tuple` is immutable, and `set` is unordered_).

-The `choice()` function will return one entry chosen at random from a given sequence, and `choices()` will return `k` number of entries chose at random from a given sequence.
+The `choice()` function will return one entry chosen at random from a given sequence, and `choices()` will return `k` number of entries chosen at random from a given sequence.
 In the examples shown above, we assumed a fair coin with equal probability of heads or tails, but weights can also be specified.

 For example, if a bag contains 10 red balls and 15 green balls, and we would like to pull one out at random: